raulperez2771/Struct-and-Thermal-Work/README.md

 * FEAMAP Project

 3) Senior Design: Computational and Experimental Investigation of the Aerodynamics of a Forward-Swept Wing Compared to the Same Wing with  Aft Sweep and No Sweep Final Report
-* Contribution: First Order Aero Analysis, Section 3.1, pg.
+* Contribution: Section 3.1, First Order Aero Analysis, pg.
 25 to 33.
-* Static Load Testing, Section 5.2 - 6.1, pg.
+* Section 5.2 - 6.1, Static Load Testing, pg.
 57 to 59.

 4) AIAA Competition Project: Hermes Aeronautics Envoy 600 Final Design Report
-* Contribution: Section 5 pg.
+* Contribution: Section 5, Aerodynamics, pg.
 32 to 40.